Translate

 The flat was perfect—at least, that’s what Emma had thought when she first moved in.
 Affordable rent, a decent view of the park, and most importantly, no damp.
 A rare find in London.

-But in the hallway, opposite the bathroom, was a door that shouldn’t be there.
+But in the hallway, opposite the bathroom, was a door that shouldn’t be.
 Emma was certain it hadn’t been there when she first viewed the place.
-The estate agent had walked her through every inch, pointing out the period features, the “charming” creaky floorboards, and the dodgy boiler that she’d assured Emma was “practically brand new.”
+The estate agent had walked her through every inch of the floor space, pointing out the period features, the “charming” creaky floorboards, and the dodgy boiler that he’d assured Emma was “practically brand new.”
 But this door… this door was new.

-She stood in front of it, pressing a hand against the cool wood.
-The paint was a shade darker than the rest of the flat’s white walls, like it had been added in a hurry.
+She stood in front of it, pressing a hand against the wood.
+The paint was a shade darker than the rest of the flat’s off-white doors, and lumpy in patches, like it had been applied in a hurry.
 She rattled the handle.
 It didn’t budge.
 No keyhole, no markings—just a plain, inexplicable door where there shouldn’t be one.

 It came late at night, soft and rhythmic.